 Go to the Management -> Server Nodes section of the Web Console.
 Find the node that you want to failover, and click the button.
 You can only failover nodes that the cluster has identified as being Down.

 Clickto indicate the node is failed over.
 You can also choose to .

 You can failover one or more nodes using the

-node, you must specify the IP address (and port, if not the
+must specify the IP address and port, if not the standard

-standard port) of the node you want to failover.
-For
+port for the node you want to failover.
+For example:

 shell> couchbase-cli failover --cluster=

-Once the node has been marked as failed over you must handle the failover situation and get your cluster back into it's configured operation state.
-For more information, see Section 5.1.4, “Handling a Failover Situation”.
+After you specify that a node is failed over you should handle the cause of failure and get your cluster back to a fully functional state.
+For more information, see Section 5.5.4, “Handling a Failover Situation”.